Almost toric presentations of symplectic log Calabi-Yau pairs: Base diagram set

-It's easy to see the affine distance doesn't depend on the choice of $\gamma$.
-Geometrically, it will be the symplectic area of a visible surface lying over $\gamma$ (Proposition 7.8 in \cite{symington}).
+It is straightforward to verify that the affine distance $d(O,AB)$ is independent of the choice of $\gamma$, since it can alternatively be defined as the magnitude of the inner product between $\overrightarrow{OA}$ and a primitive integral vector perpendicular to $AB$.
+In the context of almost toric base diagrams, it corresponds to the symplectic area of a visible symplectic surface lying over $\gamma$ (see \cite[Proposition 7.8]{symington}).

-For a Delzant polygon $P$, a {\bf surgery triangle} is an embedded triangle such that one edge has affine length $d$ lying on an edge $AB$ of $P$ and the vertex opposite to that edge has affine distance $d$ to $AB$, where $d$ is required to be strictly less than the $l(AB)$ and is called the size of the surgery triangle.
+\begin{definition} For a Delzant polygon $P\subseteq \RR^2$, a {\bf regular Symington triangle} is an embedded triangle in $P$ such that one of its edge lies along the interior of an edge $AB$ of $P$ with affine length $d$, and the vertex opposite this edge has affine distance $d$ to $AB$. \end{definition} Here, `regular' emphasizes that the size $d$ is strictly less than the affine length $l(AB)$ of the corresponding edge in $P$.

-We now introduce the {\bf bitten Delzant polygons}, which are the datum consisting of a corner chopping procedure from a trapezoid $P_0$ to $P_1$, and disjoint surgery triangles lying on the edges of $P_1$.
-The following figure \ref{fig:delzant} shows an example.

-We say two bitten Delzant polygons are only differed by a {\bf rearrangement of surgery triangles}, if one can smoothly deform one into another through a family of bitten Delzant polygons, up to $AGL(2,\ZZ)$-transformation and permutation of the position of surgery triangles lying on the same edge.
-Intuitively, just as each Delzant polygon gives a symplectic toric manifold, if we label all the chopped corners and surgery triangles, there will be a way assigning each bitten Delzant polygon an almost toric fibered symplectic rational manifold with a framing.
-And the rearrangement of surgery triangles will not affect the symplectomorphism type.
-This will be explained Proposition \ref{prop:bdtolcy}.